shockey/swagger-ui-plugins/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+Each plugin uses [SemVer](http://semver.org/) for versioning.

+A plugin's version is unrelated to its Swagger UI compatibility: compatible versions are indicated by the plugin's Swagger UI `peerDependency`.

 ## Contributors